Trump authorizes additional 2,000 National Guard members to Los Angeles, US officials say

 “Jacob is a family man and the sole breadwinner of his household,” Vasquez's brother, Gabriel, told the crowd.
 He asked that his last name not be used, fearing being targeted by authorities.

-On Sunday, many protesters dispersed as evening fell and police declared an unlawful assembly, a precursor to officers moving in and arresting those who refuse to leave.
-Some of those who stayed threw objects ranging from rocks to electric scooters at police and their vehicles.
+Several dozen people were arrested in protests throughout the weekend.
+Authorities say one was detained Sunday for throwing a Molotov cocktail at police and another for ramming a motorcycle into a line of officers.

-McDonnell said police officers were “overwhelmed” by the remaining protesters. who included regular agitators who show up at demonstrations to cause trouble.
-McDonnell said the protests followed a similar pattern for episodes of civil unrest, with things usually ramping up in the second and third days.
+McDonnell said police officers were “overwhelmed” by the remaining protesters, who included regular agitators who show up at demonstrations to cause trouble.
+He said the protests followed a similar pattern for episodes of civil unrest, with things usually ramping up in the second and third days.

-Several dozen people were arrested throughout the weekend.
-One was detained Sunday for throwing a Molotov cocktail at police and another for ramming a motorcycle into a line of officers.

-Newsom urged Trump to rescind the Guard deployment in a letter Sunday, calling it a "serious breach of state sovereignty."

 The deployment appeared to be the first time in decades that a state's National Guard was activated without a request from its governor, a significant escalation against those who have sought to hinder the administration's mass deportation efforts.